regina-normal/aux/packaging/docker/bab/README.txt

-To build the bab/fedora:* and bab/opensuse:* images, run the corresponding scripts (fedora-32.sh, opensuse-15.2.sh, etc.) from this directory.
+To build the bab/fedora:* and bab/opensuse:* images, run the corresponding scripts from this directory, passing the fedora/opensuse version number:

+  ./fedora 36
+  ./opensuse 15.4
+  ...

 To build the bab/debian:* and bab/ubuntu:* images, run commands of the following type as root from this directory (substituting the correct